 - Make your goals reachable.
 Instead of trying to lose a hundred pounds, make a goal to lose five pounds at a time.

 - Create a plan for your goal.
 Reward yourself along the way for each milestone you make.
 For example, for every five pounds you lose, reward yourself with a self-care activity.
-To get a free download to several self-care activities, go to this link.

 - Measure your progress.
 If you measure your progress, you’ll be able to see what you’re doing more clearly.
 Plus, you’ll be more motivated to keep pushing toward your goals.
 One way to keep track is to use different tools to track your goals.
 Some examples of tracking tools include apps, journals, and planners.
 It might take a while to find the right tool for you.
 If you are trying to lose weight, take measurements, and take a picture at the beginning.
 The pounds might not come off right away if you are building muscle.
 While it’s important to note your beginning weight, our weight can fluctuate a lot and it can be discouraging.